 The metaverse is a hugely popular virtual sandbox.
 But it is not free from dangers.
 Many people are worried about its effects on the environment and our health.
-Mark Zuckerberg and Facebook have committed to ensuring privacy and safety of users.
+Mark Zuckerberg and Facebook have committed to ensuring the privacy and safety of users.
 However, the company’s executives have expressed concerns that the metaverse will not moderate itself well enough.
 Cyberbullying is already rampant on social networks.
 Even if the metaverse does not harm the environment, it will have negative effects on the world.

-Using virtual reality headsets and augmented reality glasses, we can interact with the digital and physical world.
+Using virtual reality headsets and augmented reality glasses, we can interact with the digital and physical worlds.
 This technology can be used to find meaning in our lives and create parallel experiences with our offline life.
 There is a real danger of abuse, however.
 As a BBC researcher who posed as a 13-year-old girl, she witnessed inappropriate sexual content, racial insults, and rape threats in the VR world.

 On the other hand, the metaverse is a virtual space that merges shopping, entertainment, and work productivity.
-However, the sex industry is one of the first industries to colonise new tech.
+However, the sex industry is one of the first industries to colonize new tech.
 Despite being forward-thinking and always coming up with unconventional solutions, the sex industry is often propelled towards the newest, shinier tech.

 In our digital lives, we are surrounded by a vast and largely undefined universe that we cannot see or touch.
 It is our reality without landscape or ecology.
 Once we enter the metaverse, we have no choice but to enter it through a rabbit hole, grab our screen, and go.
 We can learn, work, play, attend a gig, or immerse ourselves in a synthesized hallucination.
 But what happens when we step into the Metaverse?
 Those strands of information are a very real threat to our future.